TheGriffin518/Brick-Breaker/README.md

    Author: YOUR NAME (LAST 3 DIGITS OF 810 NUMBER HERE)

    [If you did any of the exra credit then please indicate that here.]

+   # Gameplay Instructions

+   [Provide gameplay instructions here.
+This is important.]
    ```

 ### Extra Credit Tasks